quantify-os/quantify-scheduler/docs/source/reference/control_flow.md

 (sec-control-flow)=
 # Control flow

 Complex schedules can be constructed from pulses, gates and schedules using control flow.
-When adding an Operation or Schedule to another Schedule, a `control_flow` argument can be specified.
+The {class}`~.operations.control_flow_library.ConditionalOperation` can be added to a Schedule, or to another control flow operation.
+Note: {class}`~.operations.control_flow_library.ConditionalOperation` cannot be added to another conditional, because currently nested conditionals are not supported.

 (sec-control-flow-subschedule)=
 ## Adding schedules to a schedule ("subschedules")